 A resume is an application document that presents your education, experience, and skills in an easily understandable way.
-The resume should emphasize your most relevant qualifications when directly responding to a specific job or company.
-Remember to tailor your resume for each application.
+The resume should emphasize your most relevant qualifications which means tailoring each time when directly applying to a specific job or company.

-- Name, address, telephone number, and email address, should always be placed at the top of a resume.
+- Your name, telephone number, and email address should always be placed at the top of a resume.

 - Include the institution name, city/state, degree, and graduation (or anticipated) date.

 - Listing significant honors such as Phi Beta Kappa or magna/summa cum laude under education is appropriate.